iyzg/notebooks/_src/open-questions.md

 ## Questions

+- **Is life continuous?** Is it that quantum particles can jump between states?
+How is an electron the smallest measure of charge?
+Why are certain domains discrete and others continuous?
+Are "continuous" domains ones where we don't have enough resolution?
 - **How can you measure tradeoff between conformity and diversity?** There is strength in diversity, but it seems like there is also a lot of social push for conformity.
 Is there an optimal balance?
 What kind of metrics would someone use to measure these?
 - **Does evolution push for diversity and inclusion?**
 - **Do humans suffer from silent data corruption?** If you flip any one base pair, are we really that fucked though?
 Very different compute paradigm than LLMs currently